 - The address of the home that is insured

 - Your contact information

 Some lenders allow you to tell them about the switch over the phone or by email.
 Others require that you put the information in writing.
 If a letter is necessary, ask for the address where you should send it.
-Here's the information our mortgage lender will need to switch your homeowners insurance payments to your new company:
+The information your mortgage lender needs to switch your homeowners insurance payments to your new company includes: